truar/developer-blog/content/articles/continuous-deployment-with-cloud-build.md

 ---
-title: Deploying your application in GCP - Part 2
+title: Continuous Deployment pipeline with Cloud Build on Cloud Run
-description: In this second part, we create a continuous deployment pipeline using Cloud Build and Cloud Source Repositories.
+description: Part 2 of deploying an app in GCP.
+In this second part, we create a continuous deployment pipeline using Cloud Build and Cloud Source Repositories.
 image: /articles/deploying-an-app-in-gcp-part2/main.jpg
 alt: The GCP logo
 readingTime: 30 minutes